SolidHal/solidhals_shitty_aosp_bringup_guide/README.md

 ## getting help
-unfortunately, there is often no obvious "correct" answer to any issues you may face in this process best you can do is read the error logs, read the code that creates them.
+unfortunately, there is often no obvious "correct" answer to any issues you may face in this process best you can do is read the error logs and read the code that creates them.
 The section below about useful tools will help you with this even with the logs and the source code, it might take an experienced person quite a bit of time to figure out your specific issue.
 Don't be surprised when folks on irc or mailing lists are hesitant to offer up hours of their own time to debug your issue.
 If you hit a road block, start reading any documentation or blog posts about the part of the code base giving you issue.